A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Plus you can explore the whole itinerary, costs and inclusions by navigating the menu either across the top or down the left side depending on the phone or screen you are using.
 Enjoy having a good look around!

-Eleven fabulous days together: Kathmandu, walking in the hill country and trekking to a 4000metre summit with a unique view of the entire Himalayan range, sharing and learning with local women, meditating, journaling, laughing, eating, reflecting, teaching, shopping, refining and planning the next stage of your life below the highest peaks in the world.
+Eleven fabulous days together: Kathmandu, walking in the hill country, sharing and learning with local women, meditating, journaling, laughing, eating, reflecting, teaching, shopping, refining and planning the next stage of your life below the highest peaks in the world.

 Why: Because we can!
 And we owe it to ourselves to take time out to hear the call of our spirit.
-This is also a pretty special opportunity to meet local village women, hear their stories and experience a sense of belonging to a small subsistence farming village full of big personalities!
+This is first and foremost a very special opportunity to meet local village women, hear their stories and experience a sense of belonging to a small subsistence farming village full of big personalities!
 Definitely, a time to share, reflect, recharge.